CliffordBridges/Whose-Clothes-Fit-Well/README.md

 ## Responsibilities

 With two datasets for this project, We decided to assign each a dataset and conduct our own test and exploration.
-Throught out the testing and exploration of the data, the workloads were similar aside from subject matter expert advise/insight burden was given to Clifford.
+Throughout the testing and exploration of the data, the workloads were similar aside from subject matter expert advise/insight burden was given to Clifford.

 The presentation file was a joint combined effort.